gitwalter/ai-dev-agent/README.md

 ### Running Tests

-The project includes a comprehensive test suite organized by type:
+The project includes a comprehensive test suite organized by type and purpose:

 ```bash
 # Run all tests